SFH-Foundation/sfhfoundation/docs/books/quran/keys-quran.md

 description:

-# Keys to the Qur’an - Volume 5 The Juz Amma
+# Keys to the Qur’an

 <div markdown="1" class="cover-image">
 ![Book cover](./img/keys-quran.jpg)
 </div>

-## Summary
+## Background

-The original edition of this commentary (tafsir) was published some twenty years ago.
+The original edition of this commentary (_tafsir_) was published some twenty years ago.
 It was a result of teachings and talks with the objective of exploring the deeper meanings of the Divine revelations.
 The emphasis had been on the key Qur`anic terms and the subtle facets and connotations of Arabic words.
 The response by the readers was most encouraging.

 The new millennium opens in an age of great complexities, chaos and constant change in values and the way of life.
 Therefore, what is needed nowadays is the re-discovery of Allah’s patterns as revealed in the Qur’anic message so that we can act appropriately in this world.